 Dependence on morphine is established when tolerance starts to build in the body.
 Worse, once your body develops physical dependence, it means you will not be able to function as you would without your regular dose.
 Morphine withdrawal may also dismay a user from quitting.

 Signs of Morphine Addiction

 As a strong opioid, morphine changes how pain is perceived in the brain, creating a sense of euphoria.
-As a morphine user, you may experience impaired mental function, sedation, and inability to pay attention.
-Prolonged use of morphine can exhibit the following signs:
+Furthermore, you may experience impaired mental function, sedation, and inability to pay attention.
+Furthermore, prolonged use of morphine can exhibit the following signs:

 – Feeling a strong urge for morphine to get through the day

 – Irregular eating patterns or significant weight loss

 – Visiting different doctors within a short time

 – Stealing items or selling anything to pay for drugs